A reflection for the fourth week of Advent: Love

 What’s happened in the last week that showed you you are loved by God?

-What’s happening on Saturday that will do the same?
+What’s happening on Christmas Day that will do the same?

 May I wish you a Christmas which brings you hope, joy, peace and the knowledge of God’s love.